 SAFETY4RAILS aims to have articles and op-eds on the demonstration results published in key industry magazines targeting the selected primary target sectors, such as local/national newspapers of relevant technical societies and journals.
 SAFETY4RAILS partners are expected to publish results in scientific (peer-reviewed) publications.
 Joint publications among SAFETY4RAILS partners will be encouraged.
 In addition, complementing means such as organization and/or participation in thematic panels, roundtables and special conference sessions, workshop talks, poster presentations and specialized demonstrations at scientific events will also be used.

-SAFETY4RAILS will also use other standard platforms to guarantee effective dissemination:
+SAFETY4RAILS will also use other standard platforms to guarantee effective dissemination such as Research Gate (described in Section 5.3.5).